BryanSoltis/KenticoMVCWidgetShowcase/README.md

 **Continuos Integration**

-This project has Continuos Integration enbaled.
+This project has Continuos Integration enabled.
 You will use the **ContinuousIntegration.exe** utility to restore data to your local database.

 **Connection String**